The Glasgow Connected Art Network Create Grant scheme has now closed for proposals. The deadline to submit a proposal was 5pm on Monday 30th May 2022.

 - Can be for a new or pilot project, or to support an existing initiative

-- Can potentially support digital and/or face-to-face activity but only if the project is in-line with current Covid-19 government guidelines (please visit www.gov.scot/publications/coronavirus-covid-19-community-learning-and-development-sector before submitting a proposal)
+- Can potentially support in person or digital activity but only if the project is in-line with current Covid-19 government guidelines (please visit https://education.gov.scot/improvement/learning-resources/a-summary-of-cld-covid-recovery-resources/ before submitting a proposal)

-- Project Proposal form must be completed and submitted to Glasgow CAN by the closing date in order to be considered (other formats will not be accepted unless otherwise agreed)
+- A completed Project Proposal form must be completed and submitted to Glasgow Connected Arts Network by the closing date in order to be considered (other formats are acceptable such as a video application but please email email@example.com to arrange this)

 Members are encouraged to read the Guidance Document carefully before submitting a proposal.
-The Project Proposal Form should be downloaded from the website, completed and emailed to firstname.lastname@example.org by 5pm on Wednesday 2nd December.
+The Project Proposal Form should be submitted no later than Monday 30th May 2022.
+Proposals submitted after this date will not be considered.

 If a member requires the form in another format or has any other access needs, please email firstname.lastname@example.org.